 What is facilitation?
 How can I use it to improve participation in decision-making or make meetings more effective?

-This course provides an introduction to the practice of facilitation.
+This one-day course provides an introduction to the practice of facilitation.
 It introduces key techniques, their uses and practical considerations.
 Participants will have the opportunity to develop and practice their skills in a supportive, learning environment.
-It also provides an invaluable foundation for further training and development in facilitation and is an insightful introduction to our other courses using the Technology of Participation (ToP) facilitation methods.
+It is also a foundation for further training and development in facilitation.

 This is an entry-level group facilitation course and has no pre-requisite.
-It is recommended as a first course for newcomers to facilitation or for those with some prior experience of facilitation who want to gain formal training.
+It is recommended as a first course for newcomers to facilitation or for those wanting to explore whether facilitation is a skillset they wish to develop.

 “Everyone participated in every step of the training, and the diversity of the group was very enriching.
-The role play was the highpoint for me, because it gave me the chance to practise and improve my facilitation skills” - Sister Anne Falola OLA
+The role play was the high point for me because it gave me the chance to practice and improve my facilitation skills” – Sister Anne Falola OLA